India supportive of legal mobility, open to 'legitimate return' of its nationals living illegally: EAM Jaishankar - www.lokmattimes.com

 India supportive of legal mobility, open to "legitimate return" of its nationals living illegally: EAM Jaishankar

-Jaishankar, however, also emphasised that India is very much supportive fo 'legal mobility' between two countries and wants Indian skills and talent to have great opportunity at the global level.
+Jaishankar, however, also emphasised that India is very much supportive of 'legal mobility' between two countries and wants Indian skills and talent to have great opportunities at the global level.

 He added that India is firmly opposed to illegal migration, adding it is not "reputationally good" and also leads to several illegal activities.